github/developer.github.com/content/guides/discovering-resources-for-a-user.md

     # Instead, set and test environment variables, like below.
     client = Octokit::Client.new :access_token => ENV["OAUTH_ACCESS_TOKEN"]

-Now, we'll access the [root endpoint][root endpoint] to fetch the [hypermedia][hypermedia] relation for the organizations that our application can access for the user:
+Now, we'll access the [root endpoint][root endpoint] to fetch the [hypermedia][hypermedia] URL for the organizations that our application can access for the user:

     #!ruby
-    organizations_relation = client.root.rels[:user_organizations]
+    organizations_url = client.root.rels[:user_organizations].href # TODO Change to current_user_organizations

-Then, we can use that relation to get the organizations:
+Then, we can use that relation to get the organizations.
+Once again, we'll ask Octokit.rb to take care of the [pagination][pagination] for us:

     #!ruby
+    organizations = client.paginate(organizations_url)

-    organizations_relation.get.data.each do |organization|
+    organizations.each do |organization|
       puts "User belongs to the #{organization[:login]} organization." end